lateagain/ploppy/README.md

 * LIST

-No extra data, so is formatted as 'LIST 0' to signify that the data segment of the command is empty.
-Will result in a slew of IHAVEs.
+No extra data.
+Request that the peer dump its brane, resulting in a slew of IHAVEs.

 * IHAVE